jleben/stitch/doc/pages/main.md

 Connections
 -----------

-Connections solve the problem of passing a reference to a shared object to multiple threads and managing the shared object's lifetime.
-Connections improve modularity: they enable writing classes which can communicate in a thread-safe manner without the awareness of each other's existence.
+Connections help with dynamically managing the communication of one thread with multiple other threads.
+They improve modularity: they enable writing classes which are agnostic of who they communicate with, while an external process manages their connections with multiple other objects.

 Endpoints of connections are represented by the [Server](@ref Stitch::Server) and [Client](@ref Stitch::Client) classes,
 and connections are managed by [connect](@ref Stitch::connect) and [disconnect](@ref Stitch::disconnect).